Updated May 6, 2023

 4. Micro-services with DevOps

-- Micro-services can be combined with DevOps practices to enable better continuous integration and continuous deployment by accelerating the project lifecycle.
-Basically micro-services are modular functionality of a software project or service which is developed and managed independently in an agile way to faster and optimized project delivery.
+- It can be combined with DevOps practices to enable better continuous integration and continuous deployment by accelerating the project lifecycle.
+Basically, micro-services are modular functionality of a software project or service which is developed and managed independently in an agile way to faster and optimized project delivery.

 - By adopting the microservices approach DevOps can be highly useful as the various team involved in the project, no need to wait for each other and the DevOps implementation automate their code sharing and operation collaboration works.